QEMU README ===========

 git clone git://git.qemu.org/qemu.git

-When submitting patches, the preferred approach is to use ‘git
+When submitting patches, one common approach is to use ‘git

 format-patch’ and/or ‘git send-email’ to format & send the mail to the

 email@example.com mailing list.
 All patches submitted must contain